1999

 ● I do not necessarily believe in the greatest happiness for the greatest number of people.
 I believe in the greatest happiness per capita.

 ● Why, according to people in Narcotics Anonymous, are some things just not meant to be, whereas other things we’re scolded for not bringing about ourselves?
 For example, if we relapse and use drugs, why do they not say in that case that sobriety was simply not meant to be?
 Perhaps, in my own situation, adopting Twelve-Steps was simply not meant to be. . . .
 Perhaps part of the distinction lies in what’s within our control versus what’s not.
 For instance, not using drugs is perfectly within my control, whereas having a job, or having a particular person as a lover, may not be within my control.
-And to address the specific question I raised, I would argue that my adopting Twelve-Steps is in the latter category (not in my control), for belief is a fact, not a choice; and if, as the intellectually honest person that I am, I truly don’t believe in Twelve-Steps (which I don’t), I can’t voluntarily change that.
+And to address the specific question I raised, I would argue that my adopting Twelve-Steps is not in my control, for belief is a fact, not a choice; and if, as the intellectually honest person that I am, I truly don’t believe in Twelve-Steps (which I don’t), I can’t voluntarily change that.
 And they shouldn’t want me to . . . though apparently they do.

 ● People commonly talk about wishing to be part of, or to have their efforts advance, a larger purpose.
 My work “Ethics” can be described as showing that there is no larger purpose beyond what happens to motivate each individual.
 Perhaps, as with religion, a byproduct of belief in intrinsic value was that it allowed people to conceive of their actions as directed toward accomplishing a greater purpose.